jebestman/ImageAnalysis/Image_Segmentation/README.md

 Comparisons between the otsu mask and multiotsu mask were also drawn, with the multiotsu mask yielding better results for the image.
 To improve the mask, we used a combination of morphological steps (listed above).
 The resulting mask plus the points on the image are found in the Example_Dec9th_Image.png file.

 Future steps include further improving the quality and specificity of the segmentation in addition to having just the region of interest being the in the image files.
+Furthermore, segmentation is improved, extract the data from the segmentation.